Frequently Asked Questions

 1. What can I expect at Called to Love?

-You can expect a true RETREAT from your daily life!
-The rooms at the Oregon Garden Resort are beautiful and comfortable.
-The food is delicious, and the grounds are gorgeous in sunshine or rain.
+You can expect a true 1-day RETREAT from your daily life!
+Our host church, Church on the Hill, is a beautiful setting, both inside and out.
 You can expect to meet some amazing women who are traveling a journey similar to yours, and we know that as you share stories you will be humbled and encouraged.
 You can anticipate wonderful worship and spiritual encouragement during the sessions and breakouts.
 Some of the presenters will share valuable, practical information related to parenting adopted or foster children, but the purpose of this retreat remains encouragement and connection, spiritual encouragement--not professional training.

 2. What can I NOT expect at Called to Love?